vendasta/content-style-guide/07-writing-blog-posts.md

 We update the main Vendasta blog a couple times every week.
 We generally publish:

-* Feature, release, and integration announcements
+* Helpful strategies and explainers for potential Vendasta partners
 * Vendasta user case studies
 * Tips and tricks for local businesses
 * Examples of how we use Vendasta’s features in our own marketing

 We publish blog posts that explain the “why” behind the work we do at Vendasta.
-We want to show people that we're an industry leader with the best products, and we use our blog to tell the stories behind those products.
+We want to show people that we’re an industry leader with the best products, and we use our blog to tell the stories behind those products.

+Cite Sources

+If you’re mentioning data or research in your blog post you should always explain where the numbers came from.

 ## Guidelines